The Pancake Man Ran

 - Change ending sounds: ran → rat → ram; tan → tap; van → vat (big pot); man → map.

-- Read the target text A Pancake Man Ran Away together as a class/group.
+- Read A Pancake Man Ran Away target text with the children.

 - Have the children underline the words in the text that end in -an.

-- Repeat with the target texts The Pancake Man Ran and Ran and A Pancake Man, as desired.
+- Repeat with the A Pancake Man Ran and Ran and A Pancake Man target texts, as desired.

 Write about the activity using target words

-- Have the children write "The tan pancake man ran and ran" on paper men.
+- Have the children write "The tan pancake man ran and ran" on the pancake man graphic.

 SEEL Target Texts